cassiolpaixao90/react-parcel/README.md

 # React + Parcel

-It´s a sample example build react application with parcel
+This is a simple example of how to build a reactjs application with parcel

 ## Getting Started